 The 10-Point Margin Hit: What the 2026 Tariffs Did to Subscription Boxes

-• 67% of DTC brands raised prices within a week of the Section 122 surcharge taking effect on Feb 24.
-Most did it before they knew their churn elasticity.
+TLDR67% of DTC brands raised prices within a week of the Section 122 surcharge taking effect on Feb 24.
+Most did it before they knew their churn elasticity.A typical $30 beauty box sourcing 30-50% of components from Asia lost 5-10 points of gross margin overnight.
+That's the median case, not the worst one.The brands still standing in Q3 will be the ones who ran retention math before pulling the price lever.

-On February 24, 2026, the Section 122 surcharge took effect.
-15% across every import that isn't on the Annex II exemption list.
-Beauty, pet food, wellness, food supplements - the core DTC subscription categories - didn't make the cut.
+On February 24, 2026, the Section 122 surcharge took effect: 15% across every import that isn't on the Annex II exemption list.
+Beauty, pet food, wellness, food supplements, the core DTC subscription categories, didn't make the cut.

 The de minimis exemption died a separate death in 2025.
 Every low-value shipment that used to slide in duty-free now gets hit with the full stack: MFN rate, Section 301 for China, Section 122 surcharge on top.
 A beauty sample from Seoul that shipped duty-free in 2024 now costs 18-25% more to land in an East Coast warehouse.